 EC2 Backup Chain

-If you enable image-level backups for an EC2 backup policy, Veeam Backup for AWS will create a new backup file in an S3 repository during every backup session.
+If you enable image-level backups for an EC2 backup policy, Veeam Backup for AWS creates a new backup file in a backup repository during every backup session.
 A sequence of backup files created during a set of backup sessions makes up a backup chain.

 The backup chain includes backup files of the following types: